FAbika90/iRRBS/README.md

 - Logging the "Number of unique MspI reads", the "Number of MspI reads" and the "Number of all reads"
 - Outputting a BAM file without the biased cytosines

+## Installation
+iRRBS can be installed by pip:
+`code` pip install iRRBS

 ## Usage
+`code` python -m iRRBS -i <infile> -c <chromsizes> -g <genome> -o <outputfile>

 To run iRRBS the following input parameters are required in this order:
-- infile: path to input sorted BAM file
+- infile (-i): path to input sorted BAM file
-- chromsizes: path to chrom.sizes file to define the chromosome lengths for a given genome
+- chromsizes (-c): path to chrom.sizes file to define the chromosome lengths for a given genome
-- genome: path to genome file
+- genome (-g): path to genome file
--outfile: name for the output file
+- outfile (-o): name for the output file

 ## Dependencies
 - samtools